GoldenretriverYT/lowSpagVM/README.md

 lowSpag is an assembly-like language except that it doesn't compile into machine code

 ### Goals
 The goal is to represent assembly languages and having a working assembler and VM for it.
-I guess you could kinda compare it with MSIL except that MSIL has actual good languages you can use to target it.
+I guess you could kinda compare it with MSIL except that MSIL has actual good languages you can use to target it. (and MSIL is faster, lol)

 ### Performance
 Since it runs in a "VM" written in C# which in itself runs in a "VM" (with JIT Compilation), its definitely slower than machine code.